Contact Us

 Socialization of Men - At TEDWomen, Tony Porter makes a call to men everywhere: Don't "act like a man."
 Telling powerful stories from his own life, he shows how this mentality, drummed into so many men and boys, can lead men to disrespect, mistreat and abuse women and each other.
 His solution: Break free of the "man box."

-The Four I’s of oppression – This is a framework we explore in most of our CR trainings that articulates the different forms of oppression from internal, interpersonal, institutional and ideological.
-This can be a pretty useful article when thinking about oppression.
+The Four I’s of Oppression – This is a framework that articulates the different forms of oppression from internal, interpersonal, institutional, and ideological.
+This can be a useful learning when thinking about oppression, power, and privilege.